-I am a restless soul lost with my mind always on the move wherever I am or wherever I go.
+I am a restless soul lost, with my mind always on the move wherever I am or wherever I go.
 I am a ceaseless wanderer plotting and planning my next step.
-Whether walking, sitting, or driving down the road, my mind reeling between painful and pleasant memories along with pondering what the future holds.
-Within all the craziness, I question my sanity and wonder, will I survive the current pain-and-suffering I’m going through?
+Whether walking, sitting, or driving down the road, my mind reels between painful and pleasant memories, along with pondering what the future holds.
+Within all the craziness, I question my sanity and wonder, will I survive the current pain and suffering I’m going through?
 (The Fear of the Silence is Killing Us) I am a restless soul in need of a cure.

 I am thankful you promised you would be my peace, my comfort, my anchor, and will never let me Go.
 Lord, I thank you that I do not have to be a prisoner in my mind.
 You provide a way to escape from the mindless chatter and thoughts that fill my head.
 (CALMING MY RESTLESS MIND)

 You have promised as I make the meditations of my heart acceptable in your sight, oh Lord, and practice living in your present moment by moment, your peace will settle my wayward thoughts.
 When I stop and take the time to meditate on you alone, you do a lasting work within my soul.
 When I contemplate on you and learn to release all the other thoughts in my mind, I find in the silence peace for my soul.
 You are the cure for my restless soul.